perlin-network/wavelet/site/docs/tech/graph.md

 #### Transaction Criticality
 Transaction is considered [critical](https://github.com/perlin-network/wavelet/blob/master/tx.go#L279) for given difficulty if its seed length is greater or equal to given difficulty.

+#### Pruning Transactions
+Pruning transactions [below certain depth](https://github.com/perlin-network/wavelet/blob/master/graph.go#L266) means deleting transactions with depth below given, from all indexes.
+This is required in case of new state of ledger (new round) either after syncing or after consensus achieved.
+For ease of deleting transactions from the graph by given depth, transaction ids are stored in separate index by depth.
+So when needed, transaction ids are selected according to given depth and deleted from all other indexes and depth index as well.
+Missing transactions checked separately afterwards and removed as well.
+Number of pruned transactions returned.